wasafiri/arce/README.md

 # arce
-Example code for using a Particle Photon to interface with an intercom and send SMS alert + do stuff with HUE lights when someone buzzes.
+Example code for using a Particle Photon to interface with an intercom and send SMS alert + do stuff with Philips HUE lights when someone buzzes.

 To use, copy code and paste into the Particle cloud (build.particle.io) and flash onto your device.